Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 displayNameThe displayName attribute indicates the display name for the device and supports the $filter with these operators such as eq, ne, not, ge, le, in, startsWith, $search, $orderBy, and eq on null values.
 This is a mandatory attribute.

-domainNameThe domainName attribute indicates the on-premises domain name for devices joined to Hybrid Azure AD.
-Intune sets this attribute.
+domainNameThe domainName attribute indicates the on-premises domain name for devices joined to Hybrid Entra ID.
+This attribute is set by Intune.

 enrollmentProfileNameThe enrollmentProfileName attribute indicates the enrollment profile applied to the device.
 This attribute is set by Intune.
 Examples of enrollment profiles are Apple Device Enrollment Profile, Device enrollment—Corporate device identifiers, and Windows Autopilot profile name.

 enrollmentTypeThe enrollmentType attribute indicates the device’s enrollment type.
-Intune sets this attribute.
+This attribute is set by Intune.
 Possible values are unknown, userEnrollment, deviceEnrollmentManager, appleBulkWithUser, appleBulkWithoutUser, windowsAzureADJoin, windowsBulkUserless, windowsAutoEnrollment, windowsBulkAzureDomainJoin, and windowsCoManagement.

 extensionAttributesThe device has 1-15 extension attributes.
 You cannot select the individual extension attributes and these attributes are stored in the cloud.
-You can set them when you create or update a device object in Azure AD and support the $filter with these operators, such as eq, not, startsWith, and eq on null values.
+You can set them when you create or update a device object in Entra ID and support the $filter with these operators such as eq, not, startsWith, and eq on null values.

 idThe id attribute is the device’s unique identifier.
 It is inherited from directoryObject and is a key that cannot be null.
-This read-only attribute supports the $filter with operators such as eq, ne, not, and in.
+This attribute is read-only and supports the $filter with operators such as eq, ne, not, and in.

 isCompliantThe isCompliant property indicates whether the device is compliant with a Mobile Device Management (MDM) app.
 The value is “True” if the device is compliant or “False” if not.
 This can only be updated by Intune for any device OS type or by an approved MDM app for Windows OS devices.
 It supports the $filter with operators such as eq, ne, not, and in.